 EVMS was among the first medical schools in the country to use standardized patients and has remained a leader in the field.
 Standardized patients are highly-trained individuals who portray patients — to teach students how to perform clinical exams and how to communicate effectively with patients.
 A standardized patient’s body is the students’ learning canvas.

-Students and residents use the Laproscopic Surgery Trainer to learn how to use the tools necessary to perform laproscopic surgery.
+Students and residents use the Laparoscopic Surgery Trainer to learn how to use the tools necessary to perform laparoscopic surgery.

-Once they’ve learned how to use the tools, students move to the Laproscopic Virtual Simulation trainer to practice performing a procedure with these tools.
+Once they’ve learned how to use the tools, students move to the Laparoscopic Virtual Simulation trainer to practice performing a procedure with these tools.

 The center was key in the development of the ultrasound education initiative at EVMS.
 It has developed training models, educational methodologies and phantom trainers to solve some of the challenges of training large numbers of medical professionals with the necessary skill sets to fulfill their future roles as leaders in ultrasound facilitated medicine.

 With early experience in the Sim Center, EVMS students are ready for residency